 - Have backups.
 Install a simple backup plugin like UpdraftPlus (it works automatically) and you should always have a working WordPress backup that you can restore in case everything else fails.

 We hope this guide helps!
-And as always, feel free to reach out to us (or leave a comment) if you’re having some tough time with an error establishing a database connection.
+And as always, feel free to reach out to us (or leave a comment) if you’re having a tough time with an error establishing a database connection.